massimomauro/FASSEG-repository/README.md

 Welcome to the webpage of the FAce Semantic SEGmentation (FASSEG) dataset.

-The FASSEG database is made available here in two versions:
+The FASSEG dataset is made available here in two versions:

 - **V1** contains 70 labeled faces and the original RGB images. **This is exactly the same dataset we used in our paper** [1].
 Faces are mainly taken from the MIT-CBCL[2] and FEI[3] datasets.
 Images are organized in two folders - train and test -  matching the division we adopted in the paper.